 Why should you learn German?
 Although many Germans can communicate with international students using English, your experience is bound to be more personal if you’re able to communicate with the citizens of your host country in their native language.

-Furthermore, from a practical standpoint, German is one of the official European Union languages, as well as the corporate language of most German companies.
-Therefore, you increase your post-graduate employability both in and outside of Germany by learning German.
+Furthermore, from a practical standpoint, German is one of the official languages of the European Union, as well as the corporate language of most German companies.
+By learning German while studying abroad in Germany, you increase your post-graduate employability.
 Additionally, many Germans have made huge strides in the arts and sciences, making German an admirable skill if you plan to study chemistry, physics, literature, or music, among other subjects, as well.

 6. Immerse Yourself into a Remarkable Culture

-With landscapes and lifestyles as diverse as its population, Germany offers a unique and multifaceted opportunity to immerse yourself in German culture in your own unique way.
+With landscapes and lifestyles as diverse as its population, studying abroad in Germany offers a multitude of opportunities to get to know German culture in your own unique way.

 Whether you prefer to settle in a more urban or rural environment, Germany offers something exciting for anyone to experience.
-Check out the pulsing nightlife of Berlin, the picturesque villages of the Black Forest, the art scene in Dresden, or the beer halls of Bavaria.
+While studying abroad in Germany, check out the pulsing nightlife of Berlin, the picturesque villages of the Black Forest, the art scene in Dresden, or the beer halls of Bavaria.

-Therefore, you can mix and match your immersive German experience to get the most out of your time studying abroad.
+You can customize your immersive experience to get the most out of your time studying abroad in Germany.

 7. Try All the Food and Drink Germany Has to Offer